husainchhil/TradeLab/README.md

 # TradeLab

 A simple and powerful Python package for algorithmic trading and technical analysis.
-Calculate technical indicators and analyze market data with ease.
+Calculate technical indicators, create alternative candle charts, and analyze market data with ease.

 ## What Does It Do?

 TradeLab helps you:

 - Calculate technical indicators (moving averages, RSI, SuperTrend, etc.)
+- Create alternative candle charts (Heikin Ashi, Renko)
 - Compare different stocks or assets
 - Analyze market data without complex coding